-/s/ PAUL ROBINSON

-By: Paul Robinson

-Title: EVP & General Counsel
+Title: Paul Robinson EVP & General Counsel EXECUTIVE /s/ MICHAEL FLEISHER Title: Paul Robinson EVP & General Counsel EXECUTIVE D By: Title:

-EXECUTIVE

-/s/ MICHAEL FLEISHER

-Name: Michael Eleicher

 NOTICE OF OPTION EXERCISE

 To exercise your option to purchase shares of Warner Music Group Corp. ("Parent") common stock ("Shares"), please fill out this form and return it to the Corporate Secretary of Parent, together with a certified check in the amount of the exercise price due, which is the product of the number of Shares with respect to which you are exercising the Option and the per share exercise price per share in your Stock Option Agreement.
 At its option, Parent may provide for the exercise price to be paid in a different manner.
 You are not required to exercise your option with respect to all Shares thereunder.
 You also must include a certified check in the amount of any required payroll taxes and income tax withholding due in connection with your exercise, unless Parent specifically provides for such obligation to be satisfied in a different manner (such as the "cashless exercise" method set forth below).